 - Contractor – $0 per month base $6 per person per month

-However, we believe that the most suitable plan for most would be the Complete plan.
-It includes all of the amazing Gusto features we discussed and only excludes access to certified HR pros.
+However, we believe that the most suitable plan for most would be the Premium plan.
+It includes all of the amazing Gusto features we discussed along with a lot more HR assistance.
+You’ll get priority support, a dedicated customer success manager, and direct access to HR experts to help with all those thorny questions.

 QuickBooks Payroll offers three pricing options including: